CSNE/CapstoneDesign_ARCAR/README.md

 PIP: `pip3 install matplotlib opencv-python scikit-image tensorboardX`
 #### Other dependencies (PIP only)
 `pip install ultralytics timm==0.5.4`
+#### CUDA
+Only required when using `--cuda` options.
+On Windows,
+- Install NVIDIA Drivers
+- Install CUDA runtime: `conda install cuda`
+On Linux, refer to your distribution's documentation.
 #### FFMPEG
 Only required for video input.
 `apt install ffmpeg`